fdq09eca/edu_research/work-progress.md

 ## Literature review

 Find literatures in journal or governmental documents recent 5 years with respect main 3 topics in the GBA context.
-Write a summary for each relevant literature, record their data source, see `s_litre.pdf`
+Write a summary for each relevant literature, record their data source, see `./sys_lit_re/s_litre.pdf`

 1. Migration, return to education
    1. Human capital: 5 found